MaskSDM with Shapley values to improve flexibility, robustness, and explainability in species distribution modeling: Additional results

 \subsection{Performance across training epoch}

-Table \ref{tab:epoch} presents the mean test AUC performance of MaskSDM at different training epochs.
-After just five epochs, MaskSDM already outperforms the mean imputation baseline in most cases, except when using all predictors.
-By epoch 25, it matches the mean imputation baseline even with all predictors included.
-Additionally, we observe that the performance gain from additional training epochs is more pronounced when fewer predictors are available.
+Table \ref{tab:epoch} reports the mean test AUC of MaskSDM across different training epochs.
+After only five epochs, MaskSDM already outperforms the mean imputation baseline in most cases, except when all predictors are used.
+By epoch 25, it achieves comparable performance to the baseline even in the all-predictor setting.
+We also find that the performance improvements from additional training epochs are more pronounced when fewer predictors are available.
+Overall, MaskSDM shows no evidence of overfitting, likely due to the regularizing effect of the masking procedure.